-Before we find out what a brand mark is, let us understand what exactly is a brand?
+To understand what a brand mark is better, let us first understand what exactly is a brand.
 Is it just the logo that we see?
-A brand is something with we connect on a personal level.
-For a business, the brand is the part which humanly interacts with the people.
-For sportsmen their favourite brands, like Nike or Puma, are more than products, they are emotions.
+A brand is something with which we connect on a personal level.
+For a business, the brand is the part that humanly interacts with the people.
+For sportsmen their favorite brands, like Nike or Puma, are more than products, they are emotions.

-For each person, their choice of a brand must hold some meaning which only they can recall.
+For each person, their choice of brand must hold some meaning that only they can recall.
 So, when they remember the brand, it is not just the logo that comes running through their mind.
-It brings a horde of recollections from may be their first racket or a cricket bat to the fragrance of a certain perfume they love.
-These personalised connections with customers are what a brand can bring to you.
-It does include the logo, the tagline and the caption but it isn’t just these things either.
+It brings a horde of recollections from maybe their first racket or a cricket bat to the fragrance of a certain perfume they love.
+These personalized connections with customers are what a brand can bring to you.
+It does include the logo, the tagline, and the caption but it isn’t just these things either.

 Brand Mark vs Logo